 Also known as Shegar, it is a small town near Tingri.
 Surrounded by mountains, it is settled in the shadow of a ruined fortress.
 Though the fort has been ruined, it offers a majestic view to the visitors.
 Seeming to grow out of the craggy brown rock, its sinuous wall bristles with watchtowers like stegosaurus spines.
 Shegar is the last stop before Everest Base Camp and has the highest post office in China.
 New Tingri also has a beautiful functioning Gompa.
 Gompa is a Buddhist temple or vihara which contains a central prayer hall with a Buddha statue, benches for the monks or nuns to engage in prayer or meditation and attached living accommodation.
 With all these features New Tingri is a wonderful place to explore!

-A small Tibetan town near the Nepal border is the county seat of Nyalam region in Shigaste Prefecture.
+A small Tibetan town near the Nepal border is the county seat of the Nyalam region in Shigatse Prefecture.
 Nyalam is situated at 3,650 meters above sea level.
 A town of stone buildings and tin roofs, Nyalam is an important old trading post 145 km north from Kathmandu, the capital city of Nepal.

 Zhangmu is known by its Tibetan name Khasa.
 This town lies in the southern region of Himalayas about 776 km. away from the capital of Tibet Lhasa.
 Bordering Nepal to the south, it has been one of the key routes of trans-Himalayan trade between China and Nepal since time immemorial.
-The work of Sino-Nepal Road, has made this town a most welcome sight both for tourists and traders alike.
+The work of Sino-Nepal Road has made this town a most welcome sight both for tourists and traders alike.
 It is popular among the tourists and adventurers due to its location near the Mt.
 Everest, the highest peak in the world.
 Travelers come mainly for climbing up the skyward mountain, admiring the delightful sights, or pilgrimage at its holiness.
 Since it is closest to Nepal as well, Zhangmu has become an important place for trading between Nepal and Tibet.
-This beckons huge number of business travelers as well.
+This beckons a huge number of business travelers as well.
 As a trading port, Zhangmu Town is also much modernized with many grand buildings.
-One can find customhouse, business bureau, factories, shops, banks, post offices, schools, hotels, restaurants and resident buildings in this town that are orderly arranged beside the street.
+One can find a customhouse, business bureau, factories, shops, banks, post offices, schools, hotels, restaurants, and residential buildings in this town that are orderly arranged beside the street.

-Besides its calm and solitary nature you will also find that the Zhangmu town has very colorful bazaar that remains busy and crowded with tourists and businessmen.
+Besides its calm and solitary nature, you will also find that the Zhangmu town has a very colorful bazaar that remains busy and crowded with tourists and businessmen.
 Zhangmu is the only place in Tibet where you can shop for Tibetan material as well as items from Nepal as Zhangmu borders Nepal.
 Here, you will see the women shopping for household items.
 Walking here is also a unique experience.